dorcoh/blog/_posts/2021-01-03-multiple-treatment.md

 <br/>

-and then we demand the following to be satisfied for each $x \in X$:
+and then we require the following to be satisfied for each $x \in X$:

 $$ \hat{r}(t_i, x) \in (\hat{r}\_{min}(t_i, X),\hat{r}\_{max}(t_i, X) ) $$